emcuttsy/personal-website/content/posts/the-origin-of-life-debate-has-never-been-civil.en.md

 <br>

-The Klein biography goes on, spilling generous ink to paint this scholarly debate in belligerent terms.
+The Keim biography goes on, spilling generous ink to paint this scholarly debate in belligerent terms.
 And while the author tends towards hyperbole, he doesn't discuss Pasteur's other discoveries in the same wartime vocabulary.
 And even in more sober retellings, there's no doubt that eventually the situation drew the attention of the French Academy of Sciences, which decided to force a resolution.

 > The conflict assumed epic proportions.
 The sessions of the Academy of Sciences caught the echoes of it, each theory having its partizans, and each experimenter his enemies.
 >